magento/devdocs/guides/v2.0/release-notes/tech_bull_207-upgrade.md

 </div>

-### Issue: Upgrade failure from Magento installations running PHP 5.5.x and updater application v10.0.1
+<h3>Issue: Upgrade failure from Magento installations running PHP 5.5.x and Updater application v10.0.1</h3>

 Magento Community Edition (CE) and Enterprise Edition (EE) upgrades fail if your server runs PHP 5.5.x and Updater application version 10.0.1 and you  try to upgrade to a later version of Magento.